-At the end of all deliberations, the Chairperson announces the results on the next business day at the very latest.
-If circumstances dictate, this proclamation can be organised exclusively from a distance.
+At the end of all the deliberations, the Chairperson announces, at the very least, the results of the students registered at the beginning of the Bachelor's cycle and the students nearing the end of the cycle, no later than the next working day.
+If circumstances dictate, this announcement can be organised remotely.